 How to apply

-In the first instance, you should contact the Director of Postgraduate Research, Dr James Scott, or a faculty member you believe has the relevant knowledge and expertise required to supervise your specific research project.
+In the first instance, you should contact the director of Postgraduate Research, Dr Damien Bol, or a faculty member you believe has the relevant knowledge and expertise required to supervise your specific research project.

 We advise against contacting large numbers of academics requesting that they supervise your research – it is necessary to first identify scholars working directly in your area and write to them explaining why you believe they would be a good supervisory fit.
 Please read the Guidance for Applicants page before applying.